New Vertebrate Fossil Discovered In North China - UrduPoint

 New Vertebrate Fossil Discovered In North China

-BEIJING, (UrduPoint / Pakistan Point News - 20th Jul, 2022 ) --:Chinese researchers have for the first time discovered fossils of the therocephalian Euchambersia in China, according to a paper published in the journal Biology Letters.
+BEIJING, (UrduPoint / Pakistan Point News - 21st Jul, 2022 ) :Chinese researchers have for the first time discovered fossils of the therocephalian Euchambersia in China, according to a paper published in the journal Biology Letters.

 Euchambersia is an extinct genus of therocephalian therapsids that lived during the Late Permian, approximately between 256 and 255 million years ago.